whage/whage.github.io/_posts/2019-10-26-accidentally-deleted-my-home-directory.md

 This might already be confusing because `barack` is itself writable.
 But that only means  **its children** can't be deleted.
 It, again, goes deeper.
 It finds `k.txt` inside `barack`.
 Since `barack` is writable, it can finally wreak some havoc and deletes `k.txt`.

 So it ended up deleting a file 3 levels down from where we issued the command and left the rest intact.
-"Obviously!"
+"Obviously!"...

 At least now I know.

 The `-r` flag indicates that it should start descending into subdirectories.
 You have to add that flag if you start with a directory.